jfkz/ru-linux/README.md

+# Summary

-# Repository to update locales in different version of Linux dists
+This repository is used to update locales in different version of Linux dists

 ## Existing languages and dists